m5stack/m5-docs/docs/en/unit/button.md

 ## Description

-**<mark>BUTTON</mark>** is a single momentary push button Unit.
-It contains one independent "momentary on/off" button.
-“Momentary” means that the button rebounds on its own after it is released.
-The button outputs a LOW signal when pressed, and HIGH when released.
-The Btn stands for signal while NC stands for not used at all.
+**BUTTON** is a single button Unit.
+The button status can be detected by the input pin status,simply capture the high/low electrical level.

 **As shown in the figure below:**